zopencommunity/meta/web/package_requests_server/README.md

   Copy it outside the checkout, set mode `0600`, and never commit the live file.
 - `zopen-package-requests.service` runs the API as an unprivileged system user, binds it to loopback, and grants write access only to the persistent data path.
-- `Caddyfile.example` exposes the public endpoints over HTTPS while returning `404` for the admin console, admin API, and status-edit endpoint.
+- `Caddyfile.example` exposes the API over HTTPS while returning `404` for the backend's standalone admin page.
+Admin API calls remain protected by the bearer token and an additional per-IP rate limit.

 Keep the SQLite database, backups, admin token, TLS keys, and any future email or Pulp credentials outside Git.
 The admin HTML and API code can remain public: